-TDM plug-ins function as track inserts, are applied to audio during playback, and process audio non-destructively in real time.
-TDM plugins are designed for use on Pro Tools TDM systems, and rely on the processing power of Digidesign DSP cards.
+TDM (Time Division Multiplexing) plug-ins function as track inserts, are applied to audio during playback, and process audio non-destructively in real time.
+TDM plug-ins are designed for use with Pro Tools HD software on Pro Tools|HD systems, and rely on the processing power of Digidesign DSP cards.
 The number and variety of TDM plug-ins that you can use simultaneously in a session are limited only by the amount of DSP available.
 You can increase available DSP by installing additional DSP cards (such as HD Core, HD Accel, or HD Process cards) in your computer.
-This power-on-demand aspect is a significant advantage of TDM-based systems.
+This power-on-demand aspect is a significant advantage of Pro Tools|HD systems.